 - 1. Download (or build) the Rockbox build you want to use, and unzip it to the root of your player.
 Safely disconnect USB. - 2.
-ROLO into the new Rockbox version.
+ROLO into the new Rockbox version. - 3.
+Go to the file browser, and enter the .rockbox directory (you might need to set the FILE VIEW option to ALL.)

-- 3. Go to the file browser, and enter the .rockbox directory (you might need to set the FILE VIEW option to ALL.) - 4.
-Play the file rockbox.ucl, and follow the instructions.
-The plugin handling this is rockbox\flash, a viewer plugin.
+4. Play the file rockbox.ucl, or preferably rombox.ucl, and follow the instructions.
+The plugin handling this is rockbox flash, a viewer plugin.

-13.5.5.
+11.5.5.
 Restoring the Original Flash ROM Contents